Copper By Design's Company Logo

 You Can't Be Pro-War And Pro-Life At The Same Time!

-Who Would Jesus choose to bomb or Torture?
+Who Would Yeshua choose to bomb or Torture?

 Which God Do You Kill For?